EBGU/Bayesian_Flow_Networks/README.md

 ` python multi_gpu_trainer.py example `

-Or you can download my pretrained weights for [Oxford Flowers](https://www.robots.ox.ac.uk/~vgg/data/flowers/) and run inference:
+Training data of [Oxford Flowers](https://www.robots.ox.ac.uk/~vgg/data/flowers/) should be split manually, and you can find the numpy version of their labels in this repo.

+To run inference:

-` python sample_img.py `
+` python sample_img.py --device "cuda:0" --load "last" --SavedDir tmp/ --ExpConfig example/example.yaml --n_sqrt 8 --steps 200 `

 The inference process is controled by 6 parameters :